Force lines

-Force lines method is used in Solid Mechanics for visualization of internal forces in a deformed body.
-A force line represents graphically the internal force acting within a body across imaginary internal surfaces.
+Force lines is a method used in solid mechanics for visualization of internal forces in a deformed body.
+A force line is a curve representing graphically the internal force acting within a body across imaginary internal surfaces.
 The force lines show the maximal internal forces and their directions.

 Force lines drawing

 The procedure for determining the force lines consists of two stages: